churchjg/Project2/lib/README.md

 This is a take on the famous card game "War" that is played in a user's browser console.
 To open the console:
 For Mac's (Hold down Cmd + Option + J), for Windows (Hold down Cmd + Shift + J).
 There is no interactive gameplay, the game will run on it's own.
 The game is prompted to great two players, create a deck of cards, shuffle said deck, deal the deck to the two players, and automate the rounds until a winner is determined.
 To get a full list of the rules of the game, please go [here](https://bicyclecards.com/how-to-play/war/).
+The rules are also briefly laid out on the game's main page.

 ## To Play This Game
 * My version of this game can be accessed [here](https://churchjg.github.io/Project2_fix/lib/)